zulucmd/zulu/site/content/completions/completion.md

 - PowerShell

 Zulu will automatically provide your program with a fully functional `completion` sub-command, similarly to how it provides the `help` command.
+If there are no other sub-commands, the default `completion` sub-command will be hidden, but still functional.

 Zulu's completion scripts provide the following features: